ailuropodaWu/ailuropodaWu/README.md

 ### Hi there 👋
 ## About me
-Hi, I'm Chuan Yu.
+Hi, I'm Chuan-Yu.
 You can also call me Patrick.
-I have been interested in programming since my second year at Taichung First Senior High School.
+I have been interested in programming since my second year in high school.
 My favorite fields are CV, NLP, and robotics manipulation learning.
 My hobbies include cooking, watching movies, and outdoor activities.
 I am also passionate about finding delicious food in the city, so please let me know if you have any recommendations.
 As junior in college, I am working on my graduation project and looking for an internship to gain practical experience.

 ### Education
+- **National Yang Ming Chiao Tung University** ***NYCU***
-- **Junior in NYCU**
+  - *Junior*
-- **Computer Science Major**
+  - *Computer Science Major*
-- **Cross-Disciplinary Program of FineTech**
+  - *Cross-Disciplinary Program of FineTech*
+- **Taichung First Senior High School** ***TCFSH***
+  - *Graduated in Jun.
+2021*

 ![](https://github-profile-summary-cards.vercel.app/api/cards/profile-details?username=ailuropodaWu&theme=transparent)